GovanDBT/GovanDBT/README.md

 ## Recent Project
 ![Current Project](https://github.com/GovanDBT/GovanDBT/blob/main/Screenshot%20(39).png)
+ This is a website where students in Botswana can have access to school resources online, its something that is not new but we are hoping it can bring about a change to how students are taught in Botswana.
+Students from Primary all the way to senior school can have unlimited access to school material like books, test papers, notes and more all in one place.

 ## Aspiration
 * Be able to apply problem solving skills to formalize general problem statements into precise algorithmic solutions